JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 ## Guidelines

-- Both semi-automatic (e.g., level set, graph cut, interactive CNN...) and fully automatic methods (e.g., CNNs...) are welcome.
+- We hope these tasks can serve as a benchmark for novel annotation-efficient segmentation methods of COVID-19 CT scans.
+Both semi-automatic (e.g., level set, graph cut...) and fully automatic methods (e.g., CNNs...) are welcome.
 - Evaluation metrics are Dice similarity coefficient (DSC) and normalized surface Dice (NSD), and the python implementations are [here](http://medicaldecathlon.com/files/Surface_distance_based_measures.ipynb).
-- For fail comparison, using additional datasets are not encouraged.
-- Ensembles by many models are not encouraged.

 ## TODO

-- [ ] NIfTI format of NSCLC dataset
+- [ ] Nifty format of NSCLC dataset
-- [ ] U-Net baseline models
+- [ ] We are preparing trained U-Net baseline models for all the tasks.

 ## Acknowledgements